Real or Fake? 6 Tips for Authenticating a Vintage Louis Vuitton

 5. DATE CODE

 The codes on Louis Vuitton handbags are actually date codes, not serial numbers.
 This means that multiple bags have the same number.
-The date codes started in the early 1980’s, so pieces that predate the 1980’s should not have a date code.
+Date codes started in the early 1980’s, so handbags that predate the 1980’s should not have a date code.
 The most recent handbags have a date code that begins with two letters that indicate where it was made.
 The two letters are followed by four numbers that indicate the approximate date the handbag was made.
 The first and third numbers indicate the week of the year it was made and the second and four numbers indicate the year.
 If a date code does not follow this logic, ie it indicates that the bag was made in 2035, it cannot be real.

 If you are looking at a certain type of bag, compare the images of the bag you are interested in with bags online that you know without a doubt are real.
 Make sure you compare all details, inside and out because they can mean a lot, particularly if you are only looking at a photo of an item.
 If you are able to look at a real one, obviously that is the absolute best way to familiarize yourself with real bags, however it is not recommended that you go to the store and take up the sales person's time if you are not planning on buying from them.